 Trust and privacy

-- Relay frames are E2EE between daemon and client.
+- Relay frames are encrypted between the daemon and the active runtime endpoint.
 The relay sees envelopes (workspace, runtime target) but cannot decrypt payloads.
+In the hosted web app, the browser runtime is an endpoint for live session UX; the Viewport server is not.

 - Per-org daemon identity prevents cross-tenant correlation.
 Each org binding has its own keypair + machineId; admins in org A cannot identify a machine as also belonging to org B.